Mamadou Thiam

-Mamadou Thiam (born 20 March 1995) is a Senegalese professional footballer who plays as a forward for Romanian side Universitatea Cluj.
-He is also a former Senegal U20s international.
+Mamadou Khady Thiam (born 20 March 1995) is a professional footballer who plays as a forward for Liga I club FCSB.
+Born in France, he represented Senegal at under-20 level.

 Career

 In August 2017, Thiam joined Barnsley F.C. from Dijon on a three-year deal.
 He scored his first goal for Barnsley, a penalty, in a 3–1 win at Millwall on 30 September 2017.

+On 8 September 2022, Thiam joined the Romanian Liga I club Universitatea Cluj.
+During the 2022-23 Liga I season, Thiam was the best goalscorer for "U", with 9 goals.
+In all competitions, Mamadou Thiam scored 11 goals for the Șepcile roșii.

+On 31 January 2024, Thiam joined Saudi club Al-Jabalain.

+Mamadou Thiam rejoined Universitatea Cluj on 12 June 2024, signing with the Romanian club ahead of the 2024–25 season.